 The most important ceremony, the Phaung Daw Oo pagoda Festival, take place once a year, during the Burmese month of Thadingyut, the 7th month of the Burmese lunar calendar.
 It lasts 18 days, usually falling in September and October .
 Four Buddha Images out of five from Phaung-daw-oo Pagoda are carried on a royal barge and conveyed around 14 villages on the Lake where the images stay in the main monastery for one night .
 The barge is towed by the boats of leg-rowers and hundreds of boats follow the procession.
 The large crowds of people gather on the lake-shores to celebrate the occasion.
 Another highlight of the festival are the long boat races, the rowers standing upright and rowing with an oar attached to one leg.

 Where to stay: the best place is Nyaung Shwe, located in the north side of the lake.
-Here you can find a wide range of accommodation and local tour operators arranging trips ( flight and bus tickets ) around the lake.
-You can try to go straight to the canal ( Strand road ) where boat are located and haggle the price for a day trip but sometimes is not so easy to find a seat during the high season due to the many tourists.
-I slept at Inle Apex hotel, just 5 minutes walk from the canal ( http://inleapexhotel-nyaungshwe.com/ )
+Here you can find a wide range of accommodations and local tour operators arranging trips (also flight and bus tickets) around the lake.
+You can try to go straight to the canal ( Strand road ) where boats are located and haggle the price for a day trip, but sometimes is not so easy to find a seat during the high season due to the many tourists.
+We slept at Inle Apex hotel, just 5 minutes walk from the canal ( http://inleapexhotel-nyaungshwe.com/ )

 5 days market link : https://www.travelwithbrothers.com/blog/myanmar-inle-lake-5-days-rotating-markets/

-Local guide: if you are looking for an experienced local guide leading you around the country ( if you need also arrranging everything ), i suggest you Miss Haty Htay Myint ( FB: Htay Htay Myint – Titty ).
+Local guide: if you are looking for an experienced local guide that can lead you around the country (helping you with your itinery, local transports or accommodations), we suggest you Miss Haty Htay Myint ( FB: Htay Htay Myint – Titty ).